 Between December 1, 2010 and December 13, 2010, the Company issued and sold to investors an aggregate of 248,320 shares of Series E preferred stock at a purchase price of \$31.25 per share, for aggregate consideration of \$7.8 million.
 The related offering costs of \$37,000 were charged as an offset to the proceeds.
 The carrying value of the Series E preferred stock will be accreted to the liquidation amount by the date the shares are available to be redeemed.
-At an initial public offering price of \$7.00 per share, each share of NewLink Series E preferred stock will convert into 5.252 shares of NewLink Common Stock.
+If NewLink closes an IPO on or before December 31, 2011, the NewLink Series E conversion price will automatically be adjusted to a price equal to the product of (A) the price at which shares of NewLink's Common Stock are sold to the public in the IPO and (B) 0.85 (as adjusted appropriately to reflect any changes to the NewLink Series E conversion price occurring prior to any such adjustment occurring in connection with an IPO).
+At an assumed initial public offering price of \$11.00 per share, which is the midpoint of the price range listed on the cover page of this prospectus, each share of NewLink Series E preferred stock will convert into 3.342 shares of NewLink Common Stock.